oberhamberger/cohbrgr/README.md

 # cohbrgr

-A small Express server written in Typescript running in a Docker-Container, serving static HTML Files.
+A small Express server written in Typescript running in a Docker-Container, serving a server-side rendered React Application.
+This Repository is meant to be used for experimentation and trying out stuff, without relying on create-react-app or Next.js.

 ## Installing